 The grand jury has several advantages over normal police investigations, including:

 - The power to subpoena individuals to appear before it or produce documents

 - The federal prosecutor’s role in leading the investigation

 Secure Legal Counsel

 Being called before the grand jury as a witness, subject or target is a serious matter.
-It is important to speak to William M. Butler, Jr., a white collar criminal defense attorney if you receive a subpoena, especially if you suspect you may be the target of a criminal investigation.
+It is important to speak to William M. Butler, Jr., a white-collar criminal defense attorney if you receive a subpoena, especially if you suspect you may be the target of a criminal investigation.
 Having the assistance of a good attorney early on may allow you to avoid indictment.
 Don’t delay.
-For immediate assistance, call William Butler at 502-582-2020 today, or contact him via email to schedule an free initial confidential consultation.
+For immediate assistance, call William Butler at 502-582-2020 today, or contact him via email to schedule a free initial confidential consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.